ARM Linux: Reliable Setup Checklist

 What you'll do

-• Confirm your power and storage baseline meet minimum specifications.
+- Check that power and storage meet the minimum spec.

-• Set a minimal security baseline for remote access (SSH keys, firewall).
+- Set a minimal security baseline for remote access, using SSH keys and a firewall.

 Requirements before you begin

-• Storage: Reputable brand microSD card (SanDisk, Samsung) or eMMC module.
-Keep a spare known-good card for recovery testing.
+- Storage: Use a reputable brand microSD card such as SanDisk or Samsung, or an eMMC module.
+Keep one spare known-good card for recovery testing.

-• Network: Ethernet connection recommended for initial setup (more reliable than WiFi for troubleshooting).
+- Network: Ethernet is recommended for initial setup because it is more reliable than WiFi when things go wrong.

-• Documentation tools: Text editor or note-taking app to record configuration decisions and login credentials.
+- Documentation tools: A plain text editor or note-taking app is enough to record configuration decisions and login credentials.

 Pre-flash checklist